top of page

 • Jun 24

 Hurricane season can create anxiety for homeowners, especially those living in areas prone to storm activity.
-Misinformation can lead to inadequate preparations, which could put your home and family at risk.
-Understanding the truth behind common myths can empower you to take the proper safety measures.
+Misinformation can lead to inadequate preparations, putting your home and family at risk.
+Understanding the truth behind common myths can empower you to take the right safety measures.
 Let’s explore these myths and clarify what you need to ensure you're ready for severe weather.

 Myth 1: “My house faces east or west, so I only need shutters on those sides.”

 Many believe that only certain sides of their house require protection based on the direction it faces.
 However, hurricanes are rotating cyclones.
-Once they make landfall, they can spin and shift direction, or even keep the same intensity for long distances, exposing all sides of your property to high winds and debris.
-Protection should cover every non impact opening — not just one side or one big opening of the house.
+Once they make landfall, they can spin and shift direction, or even maintain the same intensity for long distances, exposing all sides of your property to high winds and debris.
+Protection should cover every non-impact opening—not just one side or one big opening of the house.

 To safeguard your entire home, install shutters or impact-resistant windows and doors on all sides.
 This comprehensive approach protects against flying debris and severe weather conditions, regardless of wind flow direction.